 Pharmaceutical and biotech companies will receive beneficial answers to these key questions from the research study:

 This IPA research study is open to all pharma & biotech companies seeking to successfully organize their capital project organizations to compete in a lean environment.
-Each participating company will be asked to complete a survey about staffing, organizational structure, and onboarding/training programs, which will take approximately 1-2 hours to complete.
-IPA will also ask each participating company to partake in a 1 hour follow-up phone interview.
+Each participating company will be asked to complete a survey about staffing, organizational structure, and onboarding/training programs.
+IPA will also ask each participating company to partake in a follow-up interview.

 The survey and interviews, in conjunction with organizational data already included in IPA’s Organizations & Teams databases, will be used to address the research questions.
 General industry findings as well as company-specific findings (such as staffing benchmarks, deviations from industry norms, etc.) will be delivered by presentation.